fukkisi/El-Backupo/README.md

 Set EMAIL="EMAIL" to the reciepent adress.

-Setup daily backups
+Setup as a daily backup
 --------------
 Drop the files in your home folder and chmod +x them.

-Add run_backup.sh to your crontab
+Add run_backup.sh to your crontab.

 0 7 * * * /home/user/run_backup.sh